By Vibhuti Channa, Espark-Viridian, India

 This obviously throws up the question of how does one run a business machine without the oil – working capital.
 If you approach it from a larger view, there could be many options out there besides the equity/investment route.
 After all, we do have a very robust local business system of varying sizes and magnitude that has been running for ages and will continue to do so – they did not always go down the equity route.
 It was about reaching out to friends, family, own savings, banks, money lenders, NBFC’s et al. They chose to take the investment route when the business was ready.

-When we seek mortgages from banks or other financial institutions we are happy to go through the hoops that are set up to keep the financial rigour in place which safeguard the lender’s interest and also facilitate the needs of the borrower.
-Do we expect this to be any different, especially when in this model there are no collaterals/security offered?
+When we seek mortgages from banks or other financial institutions we are happy to go through the hoops that are set up to keep the financial rigor in place which safeguards the lender’s interest and also facilitate the needs of the borrower.
+Do we expect this to be any different, especially when in this model there is no collaterals/security offered?
 Of course, there is a counter argument on the principles of investment in the entrepreneurial space, which again boils down to the strength of your idea/business at hand.

 The way we may approach it, would be to plan for business to run at a level that is sustainable with pragmatic and realistic sources of funding and if a large source of funding falls into place, then plan B can be overlaid.
 You should not wait to receive the level of funding you believe you should get, for the business to commence.